pollfly/clearml/examples/optimization/hyper-parameter-optimization/README.md

 Optimization Examples
 ---

-These Optimization Examples demonstrate **ClearML**'s automated hyperparameter optimization using the `HyperParameterOptimizer` class.
+The Optimization Examples demonstrate **ClearML**'s automated hyperparameter optimization using the `HyperParameterOptimizer` class.

 * [Hyper Parameter Optimizer](hyper_parameter_optimizer.py) - This script is the hyperparameter optimization controller.